digital3mpire/SUPER-INFORMATION-HIGH-MARKET/damiantdziwis/rans0mMus1c/metadata.md

 A linked crowdfunding campaign allows it, in case it raises enough money, to free the original music piece from its blackmailer and to decrypt it back to the original.

-Help to raise money on kickstarter:
+Help to raise money on gofundme: https://www.gofundme.com/rans0mmus1c

 ![WannaCry BackgroundImage](https://raw.githubusercontent.com/digital3mpire/SUPER-INFORMATION-HIGH-MARKET/master/damiantdziwis/rans0mMus1c/%40WanaDecryptor%40.bmp)